What Is BetterHelp Therapy?

 How Much Is BetterHelp?

 BetterHelp is a subscription service that bills every 4 weeks and costs between $240 and $360 (updated 2/20/2023).
-How much you pay depends on where location, preferences, and therapist availability.
+How much you pay depends on your location, preferences, and therapist availability.

 BetterHelp offers income-based financial aid.
 If you qualify for financial aid, it can reduce your cost significantly.